 It can be difficult to compete with non-approved trademark users and resellers.
-If an advertiser runs your trademark unapproved, the best way to handle it is to escalate the complaint through AdWords’ trademark policy channels.
+If an advertiser runs your trademark unapproved, the best way to handle it is to escalate the complaint through Google’s trademark policy channels.

 You can also run a direct channel activity comparison between your domain and a competitor’s domain to glean more insights.

 Where are they competing with you?

 However, you need to be frugal but effective with your analysis to get the most vital KPIs.
 This way, you can better identify where you should focus your time to optimize your PPC.

 Here are the easiest ways to determine where the competition is coming from:

 You can use labels within the third-party or publishers’ bidding tools to monitor any major changes on your best performing keywords.
 These will notify you if a competitor starts to push you out.
 You can also use the data to look for changes and adjust accordingly.

-- Set up reports, alerts, and automated bidding rules: For your top-performing campaigns, ad groups, and keywords, set up automated Search Impression Share (SIS) reports that are sent to your email.
+For your top-performing campaigns, ad groups, and keywords, set up automated Search Impression Share (SIS) reports that are sent to your email.
 You can also prevent keywords slipping from their positions with tools like Target Search Page Location or Microsoft Advertising’s automated rules.

 Why are they competing?